-The Town-wide budget for FY21 projects an increase of \$500,237 or up 1.08%.
+I am pleased to present the Town-wide budget for FY21 that projects an increase of \$653,187 or up 1.4%.
 The revenues that will support this budget will be based primarily on property taxes.
 Property taxes for this budget will be based on the Grand List of October 2019.

-Over the past several years, the Town has been committed to creating a methodical and thoughtful budget process to ensure appropriate funding to meet the service needs of the Town while creatively redesigning operational processes, prudently renegotiating contractual terms, and addressing long-term capital needs and liabilities.
+Over the past several years, I have been committed to creating a methodical and thoughtful budget process to ensure appropriate funding to meet the service needs of the Town while creatively redesigning operational processes, prudently renegotiating contractual terms, and addressing long-term capital needs and liabilities.